psadmin-io/talk.running-ps-on-oci/slides/talk.md

 ???

 Sub compartments were not a feature when we started out build out.
 While they have been added, and you can easily move resources to new compartments, we opted to leave it as-is for now.
+We use some tagging, but it's a collection of free form tags that are loosely enforced.

 ---